koinos/koinos-docs/docs/developers/guides/token.md

 }
 ```

-We can remove the boilerplate code and replace it with our token arguments and results
+We can remove the boilerplate code and replace it with our token arguments and results.
 ```proto linenums="1" title="assembly/proto/token.proto"

 syntax = "proto3";